agera-sdk/agera/docs/roadmap.md

 The entity-component-system pattern used by Purplelight applications.

+## purplelight::geom

+Provides basic geometry types, such as `Vector`.
+It is used instead of `nalgebra` for ease of use.

 ## purplelight::ui

 Skinnable UI control foundation over `purplelight::display2d`.

 - Set `renderedState = "outdated""` for a control when its skin updates.
-The skin updates when a parent or the control itself gets its theme assigned a new value or a control's ECS component is added, removed or updated.
+The skin updates when a parent or the control itself gets its theme assigned a new value or when a control's ECS component has been updated (added, changed or removed, which the ECS module is already ready for handling).
-- Controls are rendered a certain frame if their rendered state is outdated.
+- Controls are rendered at a certain frame if their rendered state is outdated.